Microsoft SwiftKey: SwiftKey for iOS

 SwiftKey released an iOS application on 30 January 2014, called Swiftkey Note, which incorporates SwiftKey's predictive typing technology as a custom toolbar attached to the top of the regular iOS keyboard.

-Starting with iOS 8, released in the second half of 2014, the operating system enables and supports third-party keyboards use.
+Starting with iOS 8, released in the second half of 2014, the operating system enables and supports the use of third-party keyboards.
 SwiftKey confirmed that it was working on a keyboard replacement app.

-Starting with iOS 13, the system keyboard came with a built in QuickPath mechanism, which works similarly to SwiftKey's swiping feature.
+Starting with iOS 13, the system keyboard came with a built-in QuickPath mechanism, which works similarly to SwiftKey's swiping feature.
 SwiftKey for iOS was announced to be deprecated in September 2022.
 In November 2022, however, Microsoft reverted this decision.

 SwiftKey for iPhone

 SwiftKey Keyboard for iPhone, iPad and iPod Touch launched in September 2014 to coincide with the launch of Apple's iOS 8 update.
 It was unveiled at TechCrunch Disrupt in San Francisco.
 The app includes the word prediction and auto-correction features, familiar to the Android product, SwiftKey Cloud backup and sync and personalization, and a choice of color themes.
 It reached No. 1 in the free US App Store charts and the company confirmed it had been downloaded more than 1 million times on the first day of launch.

 Further development

 On 27 February 2012, the SwiftKey SDK was launched.
 This allows developers on multiple platforms and programming languages to access SwiftKey's core language-engine technology for their own UI or virtual keyboard.
 In June 2012, SwiftKey released a specialized version of its keyboard called SwiftKey Healthcare.
 It is a virtual keyboard for iOS, Android, Windows Phone and BlackBerry devices that offers next-word predictions based on real-world clinical data.
 In October 2012, SwiftKey Healthcare won the Appsters Award for Best Enterprise App 2012.

 In April 2016, SwiftKey released a keyboard that emulated William Shakespeare's speech called ShakeSpeak in observance of the 400th year of the author's death.
 The app was co-developed with VisitLondon.com to promote more tourism to the metropolitan area of London.
 SwiftKey integration was included with Windows 10 beginning with the October 2018 Update.
 However, these features were later removed from Windows 10 beginning with the May 2020 Update.